Accessibility Parking Application

 05 Learnings & Insights

-• People find it easier to digest smaller groups of information at a time.
-Creating the initial wireframes, I found it helpful to think from "how do I make it easy for people to identity what to do next"
+People find it easier to digest smaller groups of information at a time.

-• For responsive experiences, start with mobile design first.
+In particular when it comes to designing for users less familiar with technology.
 It's easier to adapt from smaller to larger screens.
 Some layouts and components that appear functional on desktop don't necessarily translate.